freenas/freenas-docs/userguide/storage.rst

 the pool.

-.. note:: To instead preserve existing data, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Import Pool` to see if the existing format is supported.
+.. note:: To instead preserve existing data, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Importing a Pool` to see if the existing format is supported.
 If so, perform that action instead.
 If the current storage format is not supported, it is necessary to back up the data to external media, create the pool, then restore the data to the new pool.